Apple Will Move Macs to Custom Silicon, Details Transition From Intel

 Apple's Johny Srouji, head of the company's chip design, said Apple's CPUs are often more powerful than PC laptops.
 He said he wants Apple Silicon to be more powerful while consuming less power.

-Srouji said the battery life will be better, the GPU will be better and privacy will be paramount.

-CEO Tim Cook said the first Mac with an Apple CPU will be released by the end of the year, while there are still more Intel Macs in the pipeline.
-He suggested the entire transition will take roughly four years.
+Srouji said the GPU and battery life would be better, and privacy would be paramount.
+CEO Tim Cook said the company will launch the first Mac with an Apple CPU by the end of the year, while there are still more Intel Macs in the pipeline.
+He suggested the entire transition will take roughly two years.

 The first silicon will be on Macs with macOS 10.16, Big Sur.
-Every app Apple has produced has been made native for the new chips.
-Developers will have to recompile in xCode.
-Universal 2, a new binary that works on Intel Macs and Apple Silicon Macs can use the binary for all of their users.
-Microsoft is working on apps, as is Adobe, Apple's Craig Federighi said.
+Apple made every app it has produced to operate natively with the new chips, and developers will merely have to recompile in xCode.
+Universal 2, a new binary that works on Intel Macs and Apple Silicon Macs, can use the binary for all of their users.
+Apple's Craig Federighi said Microsoft and Adobe are already working on apps.
 Those include Word, Excel, PowerPoint, Lightroom and Photoshop.

 Federighi said all demos during WWDC ran on a development system using Apple's 12Z Bionic chip.